madzera/happytree/CODE_OF_CONDUCT.md

-Following the Open-Source atmosphere, this code of conduct aims to define recommendations in order to guarantee the freedom of collaborators to contribute, suggest and make use of the HappyTree API, in order to respect all members of this community, making the environment conducive to technological development and personal spontaneously.
+Following the Open-Source atmosphere, this code of conduct aims to define recommendations in order to guarantee the freedom of collaborators to contribute, suggest and make use of the HappyTree API, in order to respect all members of this community, making spontaneously the environment conducive to technological and personal development.

 ## Behavior Standards